19hours/sg-statutes/Acts/Income Tax Act.md

 8A\.—(1) The Comptroller may provide an electronic service for —

-(a) the filing or submission of any return, estimate, statement or document, and the provision of any information to the Comptroller under section 65B(3); or
+(a) the filing or submission of any return, estimate, statement or document, and the provision of any information to the Comptroller under section 65B(3) or 105L(1); or

 [Act 2 of 2016 wef 11/04/2016]

+[Act 15 of 2016 wef 20/07/2016]

 (b) the service of any notice by the Comptroller.